 Advanced study of Greek mythology and how it influenced and appears in Homer's epics, the Greek tragedians, and later literary works.
 All works will be read in modern English translations.
 Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and global awareness.
 Topics, subject matter, and approaches may vary depending upon the instructor.
-Prerequisite: ENGL 2103 or ENGL 2203.
+Prerequisite: ENGL 2103 or ENGL 2203 or instructor's permission.
 Course rotation: Alternate fall.
-General Education: Intermediate - Engaged Local & Global Citizenship.